-We are are passionate about dental health and committed to achieving and maintaining optimum oral health care for our patients.
-Our practice is kept up to date with the latest, technology, techniques and information to keep your smile in the best possible health.
+We are passionate about dental health and committed to achieving and maintaining optimum oral health care for our patients.
+Our practice is kept up to date with the latest technology, techniques and information to keep your smile in the best possible health.

 Routine dental health care is core to maintaining healthy teeth and gums.
-Ideally you should have a dental check-up every six months and although this isn’t always possible, we encourage you to visit us as regulary as you can.
-Quality dentistry will keep your teeth healthy and can prevent negative dental development that is associated with adverse medical and social problems.
+We recommend patients have a dental check-up every six months and although this isn’t always possible, we encourage you to visit us as regularly as you can.
+Quality dentistry will keep your teeth healthy and can prevent negative dental development associated with adverse medical and social problems.

 Looking for a gentle dentist?
 Our trusted dentists take great care to ensure that every dental visit is a comfortable and positive experience.
 We also offer sedation dentistry to patients with dental anxiety.

 We offer a wide range of general dental services including: